Death Note: Manga

 Death Note, written by Tsugumi Ohba and illustrated by Takeshi Obata, was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from December 1, 2003, to May 15, 2006.
 (Note: It finished in the magazine's 24th issue of 2006 (cover date May 29), released on May 15 of that same year.)
-The series' 108 chapters were collected into twelve tankōbon volumes by Shueisha, released from April 2, 2004, to July 4, 2006.
+Its 108 chapters were collected into twelve tankōbon volumes by Shueisha, released from April 2, 2004, to July 4, 2006.
 A one-shot chapter, titled "C-Kira" (Cキラ編, C-Kira-hen) ("Death Note: Special One-Shot"), was published in Weekly Shōnen Jump on February 9, 2008.
 Set two years after the manga's epilogue, it sees the introduction of a new Kira and the reactions of the main characters in response to the copycat's appearance.
 Several Death Note yonkoma (four-panel comics) appeared in Akamaru Jump.
 The yonkoma was written to be humorous.
 The Akamaru Jump issues that printed the comics include 2004 Spring, 2004 Summer, 2005 Winter, and 2005 Spring.
 In addition Weekly Shōnen Jump Gag Special 2005 included some Death Note yonkoma in a Jump Heroes Super 4-Panel Competition.
 Shueisha re-released the series in seven bunkoban volumes from March 18 to August 19, 2014.
 On October 4, 2016, all 12 original manga volumes and the February 2008 one-shot were released in a single All-in-One Edition, consisting of 2,400 pages in a single book.

 In April 2005, Viz Media announced that they had licensed the series for English release in North America.
 The twelve volumes were released from October 10, 2005, to July 3, 2007.
 The manga was re-released in a six-volume omnibus edition, dubbed "Black Edition".
 The volumes were released from December 28, 2010, to November 1, 2011.
 The All-in-One Edition was released in English on September 6, 2017, resulting in the February 2008 one-shot being released in English for the first time.